mit-dci/utxohunt/README.md

 $ go get -v github.com/mit-dci/6.892-public

-In this repo, there is a folder called `hw`, in which there's `utxohunt`, which contains 4 files:
+In this repo there are 4 files:
 ```
 main.go
 addrfrompriv.go